 Having just enough space means that you’ll be able to have the things your child needs to study, without having an excess of items that really aren’t needed.
 If your Homework area is in family common areas, you will probably be able to give the necessary supervision while still performing other duties in the home.
 With good organization, even a small amount of space can serve a family well.

 Depending on where you have set up your study area, you may still have to address some of the concerns of people who have a lot of space, or no space.
 Make sure that if you are setting up an area in a place in your home that is secluded, i.e. A bedroom, separate office, etc. that you realize that students will still need supervision.
 If you decide to include a computer connected to the internet in a separate part of your home, be aware of the need for internet safety and education for your children.
-One of the best ways to protect your family is to keep any computers connected to the internet located in a central area of the home.
 If instead, your section for studying is going to be in common areas of your home, it will be necessary to limit distractions during homework and study time.
 Make your home a T.V. and stereo free zone during homework time.

 Okay, setting up a study area is great, but you barely have room to sleep, eat, and relax.
 If you’ve already gotten everything possible out of your home and it is still crammed full, it's time to think about a portable study area.
 Consider using a wheeled housekeeping cart that can hold and sort supplies, and even books.
 Lap desks can be stored also, but keep in mind that elementary children are still developing writing skills and lap desks may not be conducive to proper techniques for small children.

 Items to include

 - A Portable Cart or section of a bookshelf